-Sampler of Latino Children's Books Authors and Illustrators
+Sampler of Latino Children's and YA Authors and Illustrators

-For more complete information on Latino writers, please consult the section "Resources for Serving Latino Children and Families" on this web site.
-Below is but a sampling of the Latina and Latino authors and illustrators who create books for children in this country, where they live, and where they were born.
-If an author or illustrator has a website, his or her name has a direct link, so you can reach the website by clicking on the name.
+For more complete information on Latino writers, please consult the section "Resources for Serving Latino Children and Families" on this website.
+Below is but a sampling of the Latina and Latino authors and illustrators who create books for children and young adults in this country.
+If an author or illustrator has a website, his or her name has a direct link.
 Winners of the Pura Belpré Award, both Medal and Honors are included in the Sampler as well as winners of the Américas Book Award for Children's and Young Adult Literature (Award and Honorable Mentions) and the Tomás Rivera Mexican American Children's Book Award.

 Alma Flor Ada